This guide assumes you know what Urbit is. If not, check out my post on that.

 There are many types of wallets, but for ease of use, if you don't know what to get, then install Metamask.
 Alternately, if you want to hold many points and you want superior security you should purchase a Trezor hardware wallet.

-Please note that you will not be able to receive Urbit points on exchanges.
-If someone sends you an Urbit point to an Ethereum address on an exchange you will not be able to claim it.
+Please note that you will not be able to receive Urbit ids on exchanges or exchange wallets.
+If someone sends you an Urbit id to an Ethereum address on an exchange you will not be able to claim it.

 If you do purchase a planet underneath a non-running star, it's not the end of the world.
 You can transfer to another.
 You will find one to accept you and then some gas to run the transaction.
 Or you can run a command to get updates from another star (temporarily)